cdiener/soma/README.md

 File		| size (min + gzip)
 ----------------|-------------------
-all.scss	| 1750
+all	| 1750
-buttons.scss	| 360
+buttons	| 360
-cards.scss	| 259
+cards	| 259
-code.scss	| 169
+code	| 169
-colors.scss	| 36
+colors	| 36
-forms.scss	| 259
+forms	| 259
-general.scss	| 293
+general	| 293
-grid.scss	| 200
+grid	| 200
-headings.scss	| 122
+headings	| 122
-navbar.scss	| 444
+navbar	| 444
-tables.scss	| 120
+tables	| 120
-timeline.scss	| 631
+timeline	| 631

-The byte values add up to something slightly larger than the entire framework because the individual components always need to include the color definitions contained in `colors.less`.
+The byte values add up to something slightly larger than the entire framework because the individual components always need to include the color definitions contained in `colors.*`.

 Of course, you can customize which components you really want.
 In the less and sass directories there is an "all" file which allows you to only include the components you need.
-However, you will always need to include `colors.less` to prevent compile errors.
+However, you will always need to include `colors.*` to prevent compile errors.

 ## How to build?

-If you want to build your own, the less and scss directories include a small build script wrapping the CSS preprocessors.
+If you want to build your own, the less and sass directories include a small build script wrapping the CSS preprocessors.
 In order to build the less version you will need [less](http://lesscss.org/) installed with the [clean css plugin](https://www.npmjs.com/package/less-plugin-clean-css).
 In order to build the sass version you will need [`sassc`](https://github.com/sass/sassc) installed.